 For many people, peripheral neuropathy is a short-term issue, but for others, it can last a long time or even be permanent.
 If you experience numbness and tingling, tell your doctor or nurse before your next treatment.
 Your treatment may need to be changed or the problem carefully monitored.

-- Take care when moving around – you may be more prone to trip and fall if your feet are numb or your legs are weak.
+- Take care when moving around – you may be more likely to trip and fall if your feet are numb or your legs are weak.

-- Use gloves and warm socks to keep your hands and feet warm, or soak your hands and feet in warm water to relieve symptoms.
+- Wear gloves and socks to keep hands and feet warm, or soak your hands and feet in warm water to relieve symptoms.

-- Use your elbow to check water temperature so you don’t scald yourself.
+- Use your elbow to check the water temperature so you don’t scald yourself.